jd-anderson/Coreset-meta-RL/README.md

 ## Troubleshooting

-If you have any trouble running those codes or have any question about the paper, please email [Leonardo F. Toso](mailto:lt2879@columbia.edu).
+If you have any trouble running those codes or have any question about the paper, please email [Donglin Zhan](mailto:dz2478@columbia.edu).